-A family is like a pond and death is like a stone into it,
+A family is like a pond and for survivors death is a stone thrown into it, making ripples that last for decades.
+Because

 people attend the theater in company with others,

-for most families, and the rippling was more like a
+for many families, the rippling was more like a

 tsunami.
 As a result of the deaths in this one Iroquois